Scenario Template

 Before You Publish

-- Determined how many scans I need per month and whether free tier limits are enough.
+• Determined how many scans I need per month and whether 5 free scans/month are enough.

 Frequently Asked Questions